the-wendell/insurance_calc/README.md

 ## Geting Started

 First things first.
-Run `rspec` in the terminal to make sure everything is working.
+Run `bundle install` then `rspec` in the terminal to make sure everything is working.

 Then, you can run the calculator with the following command:
 ```